Agenda

 Each year, the closing plenary of the Atlantic Dialogues conference is dedicated to the Emerging Leaders, offering a unique platform for the younger generation of Atlantic leaders to articulate their perspectives on important topics.
 This session embodies the conference's commitment to fostering intergenerational dialogue and inclusivity within the realms of policy and leadership.

-The Emerging Leaders session unfolds as a dynamic discussion: A unique blend of youth empowerment, visionary discourse, and innovative ideas.
+The Emerging Leaders session unfolds as a dynamic discussion: a unique blend of youth empowerment, visionary discourse, and innovative ideas.
 Notably, a democratic process is employed as the Emerging Leaders engage in a vote to select the peers who will represent them on the conference stage.
 This symbolic act not only reflects the democratic values upheld by the conference but also serves as a customary and poignant way to formally conclude the event.
 In essence, the Emerging Leaders session encapsulates the spirit of the Atlantic Dialogues, nurturing the next generation of leaders and fostering a collaborative environment where diverse voices contribute to shaping a more inclusive and forward-thinking Atlantic community.

 Moderator